 Proofs and Reprints

 Upon satisfactory revision and acceptance, the proofs will be sent to authors for correction through E-mail, if required.
 The authors are requested to return the manuscript with minor changes within a week time.
 As the journal is available online, no hard copy will be provided to the corresponding author on publication of his/her manuscript.

 Science Letters aims to publish every article online in its final form.
 When authors receive the proofs of their articles, they have the opportunity to check for errors.
 Occasionally; however, errors may be detected in a published article.
 A correction is a statement indicating the correction of an error or omission; for Science Letters, authors or readers may submit such a statement by sending an email to the journal's editorial office (along with the submission ID).
 A corrected article is not removed from the journal's website, but a correction notice is published and linked to the corrected article and made freely available to all readers.
 Science Letters only publishes corrections of errors involving metadata and those of a scientific nature that do not alter the overall thrust of a published article; the addition of new data is not permitted in this circumstance.

-The journal contents are continuously deposited in Internet Archive for Long-term preservation.
+The journal contents are continuously deposited in Internet Archive

 The authors are encouraged to post their pre-publication manuscript in institutional repositories or on their websites prior to and during the submission process and to post the Publisher's final formatted PDF version after publication without embargo.
 These practices benefit authors with productive exchanges as well as earlier and greater citation of published work.

 Science Letters is committed to ensuring ethics in publication and quality of articles based on COPE Best Practice Guidelines for Journal Editors.